meatball133/crystal/exercises/concept/foto-fusionist/.docs/hints.md

 ## 2. Get least significant bit from integer

 - There is a [built-in method][integer-bit] to get a bit from an integer given an index.
-- The least significant bit is the bit that is the furthest to the right, it is placed at index 0.
+- The least significant bit is the bit that is the furthest to the right.
+  It is placed at index 0.

 ## 3. Get hex value from color channel